peterhaupt/fuzzy_risk_prediction/README.md

 ## Model Evaluation

 The final model is evaluated in three main steps.
 First, the model is evaluated on the unseen test data.
-Run the following notebook to evaluate the model on the unseen test data.
+Run the following Jupyter notebook to evaluate the model on the unseen test data.

 `051_model_evaluation.ipynb`

 Second, the performance on the unseen test data is compared to a baseline logistic regression model.
+Run the following Jupyter notebook to evaluate the performance of a logistic regression model on the same data.

+`052_baseline_logistic_regression.ipynb`

 Third, the performance on the unseen test data is also compared to a baseline random forest model.